Infosec-Ivan/THE-SECTER/README.md

 sudo apt-get install --reinstall ca-certificates
 ```

-this commond will fix that issue
+this commond will fix that issue first run this commond after than git clone